jrdefideveloper/coding-interview/hard-problems/hard-problems.md

 # *September 22, 2021*

 1. `Validate three nodes` - Not so bad actually.
 Code is clean too.
+2. `Max Path Sum In Binary Tree` -

+# *September 23, 2021*

+1. `Max Path Sum In Binary Tree` -  This is no doubt a hard problem... lol
 2. `` -